Last updated: April 17, 2026 · By Israel Akhabue, AI Realent · Verified against 2026 Abuja rental market data

 What is the average cost of rent in Abuja?

-The average cost of rent in Abuja depends heavily on the area and property type.
-For a 2-bedroom flat, expect to pay between N500,000 per year in affordable areas like Kubwa and N5 million or more in luxury areas like Maitama.
-The city-wide average for a 2-bedroom flat is roughly N1.5 million to N2.5 million per year.
+The average cost of rent in Abuja depends on the area and property type.
+For a 2-bedroom flat, expect ₦500,000 per year in affordable areas like Kubwa, up to ₦5 million or more in Maitama.
+The city-wide average for a 2-bedroom flat is roughly ₦1.5 million to ₦2.5 million per year in 2026.

 What is the cheapest area to rent in Abuja?

 Nyanya and Kubwa are the cheapest areas to rent in Abuja.
-You can find 1-bedroom self-contained apartments for as low as N250,000 to N350,000 per year.
-Among newer, more planned areas, Karsana and Dawaki offer the best value.
+You can find self-contained apartments from ₦250,000 per year in Nyanya.
+Among newer planned estates, Karsana and Dawaki offer the best value — modern gated living from ₦600,000 for a 2-bedroom.

 How much is a 2-bedroom flat in Abuja?